 Disable Serial Port Available on Channel 2 settings only.
 When selected, disables communication through the serial port.
+Note: Using a telnet session you may enter a baud rate of 00 in channel settings to disable the serial port.

+Port Settings

-Port Settings Protocol Select the protocol type from the pull-down menu for the selected channel.
-Available options are RS232, RS422/485 (for 4-wire mode), and RS485 (for 2-wire mode).
-Applies to Channel 2 only.
+Protocol Select the protocol type from the pull-down menu for the selected channel.
+Available options are RS232, RS422/RS485 - 4 wire mode, and RS485 - 2 wire mode.
+Note: RS422/RS485 - 4 wire mode and RS485 - 2 wire mode apply to Channel 2 only.
 Flow Control Flow control manages data flow between devices in a network to ensure it is processed efficiently.
 Too much data arriving before a device is prepared to manage it causes lost or retransmitted data.
 The default setting is None .
 Baud Rate The unit and attached serial device, such as a modem, must agree on a speed or baud rate to use for the serial connection.
-Valid baud rates are 300, 600, 1200, 2400, 4800, 9600 (default), 19200, 38400, 57600, 115200, 230400, 460800, or 921600.
+Valid baud rates are 300, 600, 1200, 2400, 4800, 9600 (default), 19200, 38400, 57600, 115200, or 230400.
 For baud rates 460 and 921 Kbps, the CPU Performance Mode must be set to High .
 Data Bits Indicates the number of character bits.
 The default setting is 8.
+Parity Checks for the parity bit.
+The default setting is None .
+Stop Bits The stop bit follows the data and parity bits in serial communication.
+It indicates the end of transmission.
+The default setting is 1 .